 Choose stock cabinets if:

-• Budget is the primary concern
+• Budget is the primary constraint

-• The home is not long-term
+• The home is not long-term (rental/short hold)

-• Layout is simple and temporary
+• The layout is simple and standard

 Choose semi-custom cabinets if: